aprilsourz/AF-fullstack-project-backend/README.md

-If the request is successful, the response will have an HTTP Status of 200 OK, and the body will be JSON containing the user's `id`, `email`, and the `token` used to authenticate other requests, e.g.:
+If the request is successful, the response will have an HTTP Status of 200 OK, and the body will be JSON containing the user's `id`, `email`, and the `token` used to authenticate other requests.
 ```json
 {
   "user": {